Mentees

 Defense Associated Graduate Student Innovators (DAGSI) Fellows

-James Pennington, Ph.D. in computer science from Ohio University (2027)
+James Pennington, Ph.D. in computer science at Ohio University (2027)

-Addam Jensen, M.S. in computer science and engineering from Ohio State University (2026)
+Addam Jensen, M.S. in computer science and engineering at Ohio State University (2026)

-Derrick Cox, Ph.D. in computer science from Wright State University (2026)
+Derrick Cox, Ph.D. in computer science at Wright State University (2026)

 Leadership Experience Growing Apprenticeships Committed to Youth (LEGACY) Program

-- 2025 Project: Development of machine-interpretable knowledge graph datasets from analogies
+• 2025 Project: Development of machine-interpretable knowledge graph datasets from analogies (incorporated into ISER paper, in review)

-- 2024 Project: Evaluation and comparison of large language models’ analogical reasoning abilities (incorporated into IEEE Transactions on Cognitive and Developmental Systems Paper)
+• 2024 Project: Evaluation and comparison of large language models’ analogical reasoning abilities (incorporated into IEEE TCDS Paper)

 Science, Mathematics and Research for Transformation (SMART) Scholars

-Mentees are assigned to a mentor throughout their degree while summer interns are assigned to a mentor for their summer project.
+Mentees are assigned to a mentor throughout their degree while summer interns are assigned to a mentor for a 8-12 week project during the summer.

 Mentee(s)